geryan/publicising_species_discoveries/publicising_species_discoveries.md

     ## 10 Alpine tree-frog -10665094.
     ## # ℹ 6,990 more rows

-Clculate the cumlative density for each decision scenario at each value for each species
+Calculate the cumlative density for each decision scenario at each value for each species

     zeta_cd_wide <- zeta_ranges %>%